Smash powers and traces on parametrized spectra: An application of rigidity: The cases of , , and

-is an equivalence of spectra.
+is a stable equivalence of parametrized spectra.
 Using \cite[Remark 6.4.7]{convenient} and the fact that $P$ commutes with suspension spectra, this is a map of suspension spectra.
 Therefore, it suffices to focus attention at spectrum level zero and ignore the disjoint basepoint sections.
 This gives the inclusion of constant paths map